5c00by/HomeLab/HomeLab.md

  3 2012 google Nexus 5 devices running modified OS's ( UBPorts).
    Any google software was removed from the devices and only run UBPORTS Ubuntu Touch Mobile OS.

 1 LG Nexus 5x.
 Device is Running MaruOs (Currently Okinawa Build) and had been modified to run microg and Kali Linux Nethunter on top of the Rom.
 Device can be used for controlling the home but main use is for another project and pentesting.
+With MaruOs this allows for phone to be used in "convergence" to allow for a full Debian Linux desktop when connected to a supported phone dock or casted from phone to a compatible display.

 1 2012 LG Nexus 7 LTE Tablet.
 Tablet has been modified to run LineageOS and Microg.
 Once again No Google accounts are associated with the device and only limited applications are used to support the system.
 Also Doubles usage as local remote control.